By: Julio Olmo

 The plunge from that Mountain Top has turned out to be one Hell of a free-fall though.

 Being labeled back then as The City of Champions by the national media, caught up with us big time.

 It’s difficult to rank one sports team from another during that era, but the Philadelphia Flyers remain as untouchable as they come nowadays.

 The Flyers originally were granted to Philadelphia in 1967 as part of an expansion move by the National Hockey League.

-So basically, the fans gave birth to the franchise and as far as we’re concern…win, loose or tie – The Flyboys come from Philly DNA and they’re more than just a hockey team.
+So basically, the fans gave birth to the franchise and as far as we’re concern…win, lose or tie – The Flyboys are much more than just a hockey team.

-The Flyers’ fabled Broad Street Bullies’ days might be well behind us nowadays, but their reputation lives on for posterity inside NHL history books forever and the Flyboys will rise again!
+The Flyers’ fabled Broad Street Bullies’ days might be well behind nowadays, but their reputation lives on for posterity inside NHL history books forever and the Flyboys one day will rise again.

 Until the Flyboys got a hold of them that is, and punk the Russians right back inside their locker-rooms at the old Spectrum.

 The national media and the NHL pounded their chests red with pride back then as the Broad Street Bullies saved their honor.